Not Affiliated With the Social Security Administration

 | At FRA or older | No limit | No reduction |

 If benefits are withheld due to the earnings test, SSA recalculates at FRA and adds back credit.
-You don't "lose" those benefits - you receive them later.
+You do not "lose" those benefits -- you receive them later.

 4. Your Spouse (For Married Couples)